softwaresaved/international-survey-2022-deprecated/_country/germany.md

 For testing, we asked the participants to choose any of the following testing
 methods:

+* Automated testing with continuous integration
 * Test engineers conduct testing
-* Developers conduct testing
+* Developers conduct own testing
-* Users conduct testing
+* No formal testing but users provide feedback
 * No formal testing

-Obviously, the test engineers conduct testing is the most robust testing method but may not be possible in smaller projects while no formal testing should not occur in any ideal scenario, regardless of the size of the project.
+Test engineers conducting testing is the most robust testing method but may not be possible in smaller projects while no formal testing should not occur in any ideal scenario, regardless of the size of the project.